Plasma membrane: Definition, Structure, Functions, Composition

 • Hydrophobic tail end – It is a water-hating part that moves away from water and is known as the nonpolar end.
 It is formed of two molecules of fatty acids.
 Both these molecules are joined to the backbone of glycerol through their carboxyl group (-COOH).
 Glycerol, in turn, is joined to the hydrophilic head,

 These phospholipid molecules in the plasma membrane are arranged radially into two parallel layers.
-The nonpolar hydrophobic ends face Each Other whereas their polar hydrophilic ends are associated with protein molecules or with carbohydrates.
+The nonpolar hydrophobic ends face Each Other, whereas their polar hydrophilic ends are associated with protein molecules or carbohydrates.

-2. Cholesterol is found in the plasma membrane and other intracellular membranes in Eukaryotic cells.
+Cholesterol is found in Eukaryotic cells’ plasma membrane and other intracellular membranes.
 It is usually present in the tails of phospholipid molecules.
 It provides rigidity to tables and mechanical stability to the lipid bilayer.

 Glycolipids are found only in the outer lipid layer.
 These carry carbohydrate chains.